The Villa Book Review: A Thriller by Rachel Hawkins

 Inspired by Fleetwood Mac, the Manson murders, and the infamous summer Percy and Mary Shelley spent with Lord Byron at a Lake Geneva castle––the birthplace of Frankenstein––The Villa welcomes you into its deadly legacy.

 Pretty spooky, huh?
 I highly recommend this book if you like mysteries.
-Rachel puts a lot of care into creating interesting characters (I just LOVED that Emily was a cozy mystery author, about a character named Petal Bloom) and creatiing interesting settings (So much talk of wine and cheese is good for my soul, tbh).
+Author Rachel Hawkins puts a lot of care into creating interesting characters which really makes this book stand out.
+I mentioned earlier that Emily and Chess were kind of on a writer’s retreat.
+This is because Emily is the author of a cozy mystery series about a character named Petal Bloom.
+And Chess is a very successful self-help author.

 Take Note

-I really enjoy listening to Rachel Hawkin’s books in audiobook format, and you can listen to The Villa through Audible.
+I really enjoy listening to Rachel Hawkins’ books in audiobook format, and you can listen to The Villa through Audible.
 It is a Macmillan Audio production from St. Martin’s Press.
 Audiobooks are great because you can dive into a great story while getting other things done.
+They are my favorite way to pass the time when I am at the gym!

 Thank you